Bangalore at a Glance

 Living in Bangalore

-According to the 2011 census, Bangalore then had a population of nearly 8.5 million, making the capital of Karnataka, a state in South India, the third most populous city in the country.
+Bangalore has a population of more than 10.8 million, up from nearly 8.5 million at the time of the last official census back in 2011.
+This makes the capital of Karnataka, a state in South India, the third most populous city in the country.
 Life in Bangalore is full of challenges for foreign residents, but it can also be an interesting and enriching experience for expatriates.

-Despite Bangalore’s being one of the cleaner cities in India, its rapid growth in recent years has left the huge urban population struggling with the infrastructural problems resulting from this development.
-One of the major issues affecting daily life in Bangalore is road congestion, as the city has what might be the highest traffic density in the country.
+Despite the fact that Bangalore is one of the cleaner cities in India, its rapid growth in recent years has left the huge urban population struggling with the resulting infrastructural problems.
+One of the major issues affecting daily life in Bangalore is road congestion, which is to be expected in the city with the second largest number of cars in the country, after Delhi (2012).

 Expats living in Bangalore will soon discover a much more pleasant aspect of daily life — cricket.
 As many national cricket heroes hail from Bangalore or spend much time there, the local enthusiasm for the national sport reaches unusual heights, even by Indian standards.
 Cricket players are A-list celebrities, and you will see their faces in numerous TV and poster ads.